abutchart/artserverdiscordbot/README.md

 # artserverdiscordbot
-A Discord bot for an art commission server
+A Discord bot for an art commission server.

-Written in Python with the Discord.py library
+Written in Python with the Discord.py library.

 The bot takes artist/creator data from a shared Google Sheet, and has the following functions: